 The two types of inflammatory bowel disease (IBD), ulcerative colitis and Crohn's disease, can have a devastating impact on a young person's life.
 If your child is struggling with symptoms of IBD, the board-certified pediatric gastroenterologists at Kids and Tummies can help.
-At their office in Gulfport, Mississippi, the experienced team can diagnose your child's condition and provide expert advice on how to manage IBD.
+At their office in Gulfport and Ocean Springs, Mississippi, the experienced team can diagnose your child's condition and provide expert advice on how to manage IBD.
 Call Kids and Tummies to find out more or book an appointment online today.

 Inflammatory bowel disease (IBD) is a condition that affects the intestines, causing severe inflammation.
 IBD is chronic, although the symptoms can sometimes go away for a while.

 The two primary forms of IBD are Crohn’s disease and ulcerative colitis.